tanmaygohad49-ops/job-intelligence-project/README.md

 ## 🧠 Problem Statement
 Businesses need insights about job market trends such as:
 - Which skills are in demand
 - Which companies are hiring
 - Job locations and patterns

 This system helps extract and analyze job listings data.

+## 💼 Business Value
+- Helps companies track hiring trends
+- Identifies in-demand skills
+- Provides structured job market data for decision-making

 ## 🌐 Data Source
 - RemoteOK API